HEROgold/Winter-Dragon-Bot/README.md

 This should contain pages to manage bot settings more easily and might have **all** users be able to log in.
 The website doesn't have any finalized decisions, and is currently in alpha stage.
 Anything can and will change.

 ## Dev-requirements

 While working on this project, make sure to add the src files of the sub-projects (bot, database, backend) to your editor's path.

 ### .vscode/settings.json

+Setup vscode to allow for correct importing of the other modules.

 ```json
     "python.analysis.extraPaths": [